 - Dash freshly ground black pepper

 - Pinch cocoa powder

 - Salt to taste

-- If you are using whole spices (recommended but not necessary), toast them together in a dry pan, lightly tossing till fragrant and wisps of smoke rise from the pan, then grind in a mortar-and-pestle or coffee grinder.
+- If you are using whole spices (recommended but not necessary), toast them together in a dry pan, lightly tossing till fragrant and wisps of smoke rise from the pan, then grind in a mortar-and-pestle, coffee grinder or similarly effective implement.

-- Fry meat together over moderately high flame in a sufficiently sized heavy-bottom pot, breaking down to a fine texture with a wooden spoon, till expelled juices have evaporated and meat is well-brown.
+- Fry meat together over moderately high flame in a sufficiently sized heavy-bottom pot, breaking down to a fine texture with a wooden spoon, till expelled juices have evaporated and meat is well-browned.
 Drain excess fat.
 (Be careful not to burn the fond after this point.)
-Add spices (sans salt) and mix thoroughly, slightly toasting them.
+Add spices (sans salt/MSG) and mix thoroughly, slightly toasting them.
 Cook vegetables with meat till the onion sweats.
 Reduce flame.

 - Crush tomatoes in the same pot using the spoon, leaving no excessively large chunks.
 Stir in beans, taking care not to excessively crush them.
-(At this point, the chili will be somewhat thick.
+Add chili paste.
+(At this point, the chili might possibly be somewhat thick.
 However, water will eventually expel from the vegetables to even out the texture; do not overcompensate now!)

 - Bring to a boil, cover, and reduce flame to low to let simmer for six hours or as long as desired, stirring occasionally to avoid burning.
-Leave partially uncovered to reduce if texture is too thin, or add water or reserved tomato juice near the end to thicken if desired.
-Taste and season with anchovy paste and/or salt towards the end.
+Leave partially uncovered to reduce if texture is too thin, or add water or beef stock near the end to thicken if desired.
+Taste and season with balsamic vinegar, anchovy paste, MSG and/or salt towards the end.

-- Serve hot with cornbread and toppings (such as Cheddar or sliced jalapeños).
+- Serve hot with sweet cornbread and toppings (such as freshly grated Cheddar or sliced scallions).